2 Days in Zion National Park: Plan Your Perfect Itinerary

 Start your day by taking the shuttle along Zion Canyon Scenic Drive, the park’s main corridor.
 Stop at viewpoints like Court of the Patriarchs and Big Bend for stunning panoramic views.

-Riverside Walk and The Narrows
+Riverside Walk and The Narrows (Epic)

 The shuttle service in Zion can get you to the starting point for The Narrows hike.
-Check the shuttle schedule in advance of your visit to see if reservations are needed during your visit for the shuttle bus.
+Check the shuttle schedule before your visit to see if reservations are needed during your visit for the shuttle bus.
 Cool off with a stroll along the Riverside Walk, leading to the entrance of The Narrows.
 If conditions allow, venture into The Narrows, a slot canyon hike through the Virgin River.
 Rent gear including a walking stick from local outfitters to stay dry and comfortable.
 Also be sure to check weather conditions as flash floods can occur and you definitely won’t want to be in the canyon if there is a risk of water danger.
 Following your hike, you can spend some time admiring the Temple of Sinawava before taking the return shuttle ride.

-Evening: Sunset at Canyon Junction Bridge
+Sunset at Canyon Junction Bridge

 End your day by watching the sunset from Canyon Junction Bridge, where the golden light illuminates Zion’s cliffs.

-Day 2 in Zion
+Day 2 in Zion Morning

-Morning: Hike to Emerald Pools
+Hike to Emerald Pools

 Kick off day two with the Emerald Pools hike.
 The trail offers three levels: Lower, Middle, and Upper Pools, each rewarding you with waterfalls and serene pools amidst the cliffs.

-Midday: Visit Kolob Canyons
+Visit Kolob Canyons

 Drive to Kolob Canyons, a less crowded part of the park.
 The 5-mile scenic drive provides a quieter experience and features dramatic red cliffs and secluded trails like Taylor Creek.

-Afternoon: Canyon Overlook Trail
+Canyon Overlook Trail

 Before leaving the park, take the short but rewarding Canyon Overlook Trail.
 This one-mile hike offers one of the best views in Zion, perfect for capturing your final memories of the trip.

-Evening: Relax in Springdale
+Relax in Springdale

 Spend your last evening strolling through Springdale, the charming gateway town to Zion.
 Enjoy a delicious dinner at one of the local restaurants, like Oscar’s Café or Bit and Spur.